Ben Augenbraun

 "Experimental and Theoretical Progress Toward Spectroscopy of Metal-Containing Molecules"

-Post-graduate Activities: PhD student [Princeton University, Chemistry]
+Post-graduate Activities: PhD student [Princeton University]